CODE OF ETHICS

 In all working decisions and recommendations, a member shall have due regard for the welfare and safety of the community which may be affected by the work for which he is responsible or which may result from his recommendations.
 All members are required to conform to this Code so as to uphold the dignity of their profession and to maintain the highest possible level of conduct in all professional matters.

-A member shall avoid and discourage exaggerated and unwarranted statements.
+A member shall avoid and discourage exaggerated and unwarranted statements in the course of their work.
 If called upon to give evidence or otherwise to speak on a matter of fact a member shall state what he believes to be the truth with scrupulous impartiality.

-Provided that the matter is clearly expressed as an opinion, a member may, where require, give a considered professional opinion based on facts, experience, interpretation, extrapolation or a combination of these.
+Provided that the matter is clearly expressed as an opinion, a member may, where required, give a considered professional opinion based on facts, experience, interpretation, extrapolation or a combination of these.

 In any public written or verbal comment, a member shall be careful to state whether the statements or assertions made therein represent facts, an interpretation of facts, an opinion, or a belief.
 In all such circumstances, a member shall act only with propriety in criticising the ability, opinion or integrity of another member, person or organisation.

 A member shall neither intentionally nor negligently do anything to injure, directly or indirectly, the reputation, prospects or business of another member.
-However, if he considers a member to be guilty of unethical, illegal or unfair practice, it is his duty to present his views and the relevant information to the Council.
+However, if he considers a member to be guilty of unethical, illegal or unfair practice, it is his duty to initiate a complaint against the relevant member so that it may be dealt with in accordance with the Complaints Management Process.

 A member shall engage or advise his employer or client to engage, and cooperate with, other experts and specialists whenever the employer’s or client’s interests would be best served by such service.
 He shall not accept a concealed fee for referring a client or employer to a specialist or for recommending services other than his own.